MoserMichael/dockerdashphp/notes/notes-talk.md

 > Device: 9ah/154d	Inode: 1975379     Links: 1
 ```

-Also with docker you get this hidden file in the root directory of the file system - that's another way of checking you are running in a docker container.
+Also with docker you get this hidden file in the root directory of the file system - that's how you can check if you are running in a docker container.

 Let's look at the file system